OpenStickCommunity/GP2040-CE/docs/add-ons/analogmod.md

 ## Tilt
 Tilt 1 and Tilt 2 buttons, when pressed with directional buttons, adjust the analog values.
 Pressing Tilt 1 or 2 with a value of N and a direction results in an input that is N% of the maximum direction.
+Pressing Tilt 1 and Tilt 2 simultaneously with Left Stick will have no impact.
-Pressing Tilt 1 and Tilt 2 simultaneously with Right Stick will function as the D-Pad.
+Pressing Tilt 1 and Tilt 2 simultaneously with Right Stick will make it function as the D-Pad.

 * Left Analog Stick (LS Tilt 1 Factor XY = 35) - Input Left while holding Tilt 1 = Send input at 35% Left
 * Left Analog Stick (LS Tilt 1 Factor XY = 35) - Input Up while holding Tilt 1 = Send input at 35% Up